emqx/emqx-enterprise-docs/en_US/advanced/cluster.md

+---
+# 标题
+title: 分布集群
+# 编写日期
+date: 2020-02-25 18:39:23
+# 作者 Github 名称
+author: terry-xiaoyu
+# 关键字
+keywords:
+# 描述
+description:
+# 分类
+category:
+# 引用
+ref: undefined
+---

 # Cluster

 ## Distributed Erlang
 Erlang / OTP was originally a programming language platform designed by Ericsson for the development of telecommunication equipment systems.
 Telecommunication equipment (routers, access gateways) is typically a distributed system that connects the main control board and multiple business boards through the backplane.

 ### Nodes and distributed Erlang
 The distributed programs of the Erlang / OTP language platform are composed of distributed interconnected Erlang runtime systems.
 Each Erlang runtime system is called a node.
 Nodes are interconnected by TCP to form a network structure.